-- When dealing with wall turbulence, we need to choose a near-wall treatment. - If you want to resolve the boundary layer up to the viscous sub-layer you need very fine meshes close to the wall. - In terms of $y^+$ , you need to cluster at least 6 to 10 layers at $y^+ < 10$ .
-You need to properly resolve the velocity profile. - But for good accuracy, usually you will use 15 to 30 layers. - This is the most accurate approach, but it is computationally expensive.
+- When dealing with wall turbulence, we need to choose a near-wall treatment. - If you want to resolve the boundary layer, all the way down to the viscous sub-layer, you need very fine meshes close to the wall. - In terms of $y^+$ , you need to cluster at least 5 to 10 layers at $y^+ < 5$ . - You need to properly resolve the profiles (U, k, epsilon, Reynolds stresses and so on). - Usually, this kind of meshes will cluster from 15 to 30 layers (or even more) close to the walls. - This is the most accurate approach, but it is computationally expensive.

-- When dealing with wall turbulence, we need to choose a near-wall treatment. - If you are not interested in resolving the boundary layer up to the viscous sub-layer, you can use wall functions. - In terms of $y^+$ , wall functions will model everything below $y^+ < 30$ or the target $y^+$ value. - This approach use coarser meshes, but you should be aware of the limitations of the wall functions. - You will need to cluster at least 5 to 10 layers to resolve the profiles (U and k).
+- When dealing with wall turbulence, we need to choose a near-wall treatment. - If you are not interested in resolving the boundary layer up to the viscous sub-layer, you can use wall functions. - In terms of $y^+$ , wall functions will model everything below $y^+ < 30$ or the target $y^+$ value. - This approach use coarser meshes, but you should be aware of the limitations of the wall functions. - You will need to cluster at least 5 to 10 layers close to the walls in order to resolve the profiles (U, k, epsilon, Reynolds stresses and so on). - As a general rule, when using wall functions, the first cell center should be located above y+ > 40-50 and below $y \approx 0.2\delta{99}$ (boundary layer thickness).

-- When dealing with wall turbulence, we need to choose a near-wall treatment. - You can also use the y+ insensitive wall treatment (sometimes known as continuous wall functions or scalable wall functions).
-This kind of wall functions are valid in the whole boundary layer. - In terms of y+, you can use this approach for values between $1 \le y^+ \le 300$ . - This approach is very flexible as it is independent of the y+ value, but is not available in all turbulence models - You also should be aware of the limitations this wall treatment method.
+- When dealing with wall turbulence, we need to choose a near-wall treatment. - You can also use the y+ insensitive wall treatment (sometimes known as continuous wall functions or scalable wall functions). - This kind of wall functions are valid in the whole boundary layer. - In terms of y+, you can use this approach for values between 1 < y+ < 300-500 (the upper limit depends on the Reynolds number). - This approach is very flexible as it is independent of the y+ value, but is not available in all turbulence models - Again, you should cluster enough cells close to the walls to resolve the profiles (at least 8-10 layers).

-- Generally speaking, wall functions is the approach to use if you are more interested in the mixing in the outer region, rather than the forces on the wall. - If accurate prediction of forces or heat transfer on the walls are key to your simulation (aerodynamic drag, turbomachinery blade performance, heat transfer) you might not want to use wall functions. - The wall function approach is also known as high-RE (HRN). - The approach where you do not use wall functions is known as low-RE (LRN). - Wall functions should be avoided if $10 < y^+ < 30$ .
-This is the transition region, and wall function do not perform very well here (nobody knows what is going on in this region). - The low-RE approach is computational expensive as it requires clustering a lot cells near the walls. - To get good results with LRF, you will need to cluster at least 10 layers for $y^+ < 6$ .
-But values up to $y^+ < 10$ are acceptable.
-It is primordial solving the velocity profile.
+- Generally speaking, wall functions is the approach to use if you are more interested in the mixing in the outer region, rather than the forces on the wall. - If accurate prediction of forces or heat transfer on the walls are key to your simulation (aerodynamic drag, turbomachinery blade performance, heat transfer) you might not want to use wall functions. - By following good standard practices, both approaches can give similar results.

+- The wall function approach is also known as high-RE (HRN). - The approach where you do not use wall functions is known as low-RE (LRN). - Wall functions should be avoided if $10 < y^+ < 30$ . - This is the transition region (buffer layer), and wall functions do not perform very well here. - Still, nobody knows what is going on in this region. - If you are using the HRN approach and a cell-centered solver, the first cell center should be located in a region where y+ > 30. - The low-RE approach is computational expensive as it requires clustering a lot cells near the walls. - To get good results with LRN, you will need to cluster at least 10 layers for $y^+ < 6$ . - But values up to $y^+ < 10$ are acceptable. - It is primordial solving the velocity profile.